shekhargulati/52-technologies-in-2016/36-webpack/README.md

 The page shown above is a simple HTML page that uses bootstrap for styling.
 We included jquery and underscore libraries using the script tag.

 Let's now look at the `profile.js` which uses our JavaScript libraries.
 We enclosed our code in an anonymous closure that encapsulates our business logic.
-If you don't enclose the code in the function then variables will be in global space which is bad.
+If you don't enclose the code in the function, then variables will be in global space which is bad.

 ```javascript
 (function(){